anubhavg-icpl/invinsense-assistant/README.md

 # OpenSearch Assistant Dashboards

-The OpenSearch Assistant Dashboards plugin lets you have an opensearch assistant to help dashboards users use OpenSearch.
+The OpenSearch Assistant Dashboards plugin lets you have an OpenSearch Assistant to help dashboards users use OpenSearch.

 ## How to get started